 Avoid failure to launch mistakes.
 Life presents challenges.
 Are you concerned your soon-to-be adult child will “bounce home?”
 Are you and your spouse be on different pages?
 How will you deal with your newly-minted adult child?
 In spite of your best efforts, are you concerned they aren’t prepared for the “real world?”
 If “yes” – invest three hours in this topic.

 Related content: Aging-in rather than aging-out youth from the foster system as they approach early adulthood.

 Your child is recently an adult or soon to be a legal adult.
 You have done your best raising them.
 You provided food, clothes, and shelter.
 They benefited from your safety, guidance, and support.
 You gave encouragement, discipline, and friendship.
 You managed their healthcare and other provisions.
 Letting go can sometimes be hard.
 If you anticipate this to be difficult for you, enroll.

 A lot of different reasons

 Other life circumstances can result in under-prepared young people.
-A range of reasons might be in-play.
+A range of reasons might be in play.
 Coddling and over-protecting youth can result in an ill-prepared young adult.
-Youth having been in state’s custody (as another example) are often less-equipped to be fully on their own.
+Youths have been in state custody (as another example) are often less equipped to be fully on their own.

 Clear evidence.
 This works.

 These principles equip emerging adults to take on increasing levels of responsibility.
 Enforce accountability then allow increased freedom of being a legal adult.
-This presentation is based on Honeycutt’s well received book “College Contract” (2008).
-The topic is updated to address new circumstances of 2021.
+This presentation is based on Honeycutt’s well-received book “College Contract” (2008).
+The topic is updated to address the new circumstances of 2021.
 This applies to parents with children going straight to work, attending tech school, and college.